signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="CommandlineConfigFile"></a>
 ### Config Files

-The -Cconfig_filepath command line argument specifies codec and session and configuration files. mediaTest supports codec configuration files; mediaMin supports both codec and session configuration files.
+The -Cconfig_filepath command line option specifies codec and session and configuration files. mediaTest supports codec configuration files; mediaMin supports both codec and session configuration files.
 The latter is known as "[static session configuration](#user-content-staticsessionconfig)" -- normally mediaMin operates with [dynamic sessions](#user-content-dynamicsessioncreation); i.e. it auto-detects and creates sessions found in packet flow.
 Static session configuration is supported for applications and test scenarios where session configuration must be specified in advance.

 Here are some command line examples with codec or session configuration files: